ChuckkNorris/OpenGiveCore/OpenGiveCore/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

-## Development server
+## Development

-Run `ng serve` for a dev server.
+Run `dotnet restore` to restore the dependencies

+Run `dotnet watch run` to start the API in watch mode

+Run `npm start` to start the application with a proxy to the API server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding